Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Examples using representation theory

 \begin{proof} If $E = E_1\oplus E_2$ with $E_1$ odd rank, then the map which takes $(e_1,e_2)\mapsto (-e_1,e_2)$ is a bundle isomorphism which reverses orientation.
 The Euler class satisfies $e(E) = e(-E) = -e(E)$.
 Altogether we get that $2e(E) = 0$.
 The cohomological assumption on $M$ implies that $e(E)=0$. \end{proof}

 We are ready to give the proof of Theorem~\ref{thm:pres_projective_spaces}.
-For the rest of the section, recall that a manifold $M$ is said to be almost complex if its tangent bundle $TM$ is isomorphic to the realification of a complex vector bundle.
+Recall that a manifold $M$ is said to be almost complex if its tangent bundle $TM$ is isomorphic to the realification of a complex vector bundle.